 So you’ve moved to Denmark, bought a bike, converted to organic milk and even made your own soy candles!
 But what about recycling?
 How can your environmental superiority complex find full expression without mastering this last hurdle?

-At the beginning of this year, Københavns Kommune finished its massive recycling project that provided recycling bins to all the neighbourhoods of Copenhagen (and living in the centre, I was the last to know).
+At the beginning of 2014, Københavns Kommune finished its massive recycling project that provided recycling bins to all the neighbourhoods of Copenhagen (and living in the centre, I was the last to know).
 Hallelujah!
 This allowed us to actually recycle our plastics, paper and metal conveniently from our own apartment blocks, rather than having to visit the local recycling centre with a motorcade of bikes (cyclecade perhaps?).

 For such a green city, Denmark has been a little slow on the recycling front, as policy favoured incineration for heat and energy rather than recycling.
 The city changed its tune in 2012 and access to recycling bins has improved ever since.
 It would be great if there was better access to recycling bins in public spaces, but all the same, Copenhagen’s latest undertaking is a step in the right direction.